replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Adds support for Velero 1.10.

 ### Bug Fixes {#bug-fixes-1-94-1}
-* Fixes an issue where errors related to parsing and rendering HelmChart custom resources are silently ignored.
+* Fixes an issue where errors related to parsing and rendering HelmChart custom resources were silently ignored.

 ## 1.94.0